austonricardo/chosen/README.md

 # Chosen

 Add to this fatastic lib the gridify hability.Sorry, only in public for now.
-Cause i'm a baby in SAS and Coffe :).
+Cause i'm a baby in SAS and Coffee :).

 - jQuery support: 1.4+
 - Prototype support: 1.7+